Hikkim (4,400m) in Spiti in Himachal Pradesh, India has the highest post office in India and second highest post office in the world.

 Post office and postcards have a special place in my heart.
+This one is dedicated to the highest Post office in India.

 Throughout my hostel life, while pursuing my Law degree and thereafter when I was in Naval Academy, my father would write each and every day to me on a postcard.